wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-bring-all-together-engaging-virtual-events/includes/attend-virtual-event.md

 ## Live event attendee experience

 Teams Live Events are designed to support larger audiences so the attendee experience is different from a standard Teams meeting.
-The live event attendee experience includes pause and play controls, Closed Captioning if it’s been enabled for the event, as well as a Q&A window to ask and view questions.
+The live event attendee experience includes pause and play controls, Closed Captioning if it's been enabled for the event, as well as a Q&A window to ask and view questions.

 :::image type="content" source="../media/live-event-user-experience.png" alt-text="Using attendee controls in a Teams live event.":::